 Carry In Vehicle

-With a License – you can carry a loaded firearm in a vehicle as long as you have your permit with you at all times.
+- You can carry a loaded firearm in a vehicle as long as you have your permit with you at all times.

 The Law RCW 9.41.050 RCW 9.41.060.